AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 This feature is available starting from Controller release 6.6.

-To filter for cloud native VPC/VNet tags and instance tags:
+To filter for cloud native VPC/VNet tags and instance tags, use the following steps:

-1. Log in to CoPilot.

-2. From the sidebar, select Topology.
+1. In CoPilot, go to Home > Networking > Topology.

-3. In Network view, click the **Toggle Filter** slider to enable the topology filter editor page.
+2. In Network view, click the **Toggle Filter** slider to enable the topology filter editor page.

-4. From the Select a Key to Filter on list, under the CSP Tags category, select the cloud native tag to filter on.
+3. From the Select a Key to Filter on list, under the CSP Tags category, select the cloud native tag to filter on.

 View Topology Changes (Topology Replay)